 - Danger to project: High

 When a bug is found, it is important that it is reported accurately and then quickly assigned to the appropriate developer to fix.
-However, there are QA testers who can find and report bugs so quickly so as to exceed the development team’s ability to fix them, creating an evergrowing list of bugs that can never be closed.
+However, there are QA testers who can find and report bugs so quickly so as to exceed the development team’s ability to fix them, creating an ever-growing list of bugs that can never be closed.

-On the surface, this can simply be interpreted as the product having severe quality problem, however, that is not always the case.
+On the surface, this can simply be interpreted as the product having severe quality problems, however, that is not always the case.
 The Firehose QA tester, as opposed to a normal QA tester testing a system with a lot of bugs, is creating a storm of bugs with any or all of the following characteristics:

 - Their bug reports are not very detailed, allowing them to report more bugs more quickly.